ArcturusSky/holbertonschool-higher_level_programming/README.md

 # Python - Programming for Begginers (Refreshing memories)

 This repository will hold all the directories, projects and task about **Python**.
-In this README.md you will find some reminders like "what is a variable" "how to assign values" etc, to get back memmories from the "C" learnt previously.
+In this README.md you will find some reminders like "what is a variable" "how to assign values" etc, to get back memories from the "C" learnt previously.
 However its quality of reminder, it also add some concepts and syntax unique to Python.

 ## Summary